darren-martz/resp/index.md

 There is nothing stopping you from creating multiple accounts, both individual and family.
 You can have accounts in different institutions as well.

+A joint subscriber account allows you to distribute the income between 2 people should you need to take the funds back.
+Read below on the pain of getting the funds back to the subscriber to better understand why this matters.

 ## Funds have categories